Richard A. Epstein

 He received an LLD, hc, from the University of Ghent, 2003.
 He has been a member of the American Academy of Arts and Sciences since 1985 and a Senior Fellow of the Center for Clinical Medical Ethics at the University of Chicago Medical School, also since 1983.
 He served as editor of the Journal of Legal Studies from 1981 to 1991, and of the Journal of Law and Economics from 1991 to 2001.

-He has taught courses in ADMINISTRATIVE LAW, ANTITRUST LAW, civil procedure, communications, constitutional law, contracts, corporations, criminal law, EMPLOYMENT DISCRIMINATION LAW; ENVIRONMENTAL LAW, health law and policy, legal history, labor law, property, real estate development and finance, jurisprudence, labor law; land use planning, patents, individual, estate and corporate taxation, Roman Law; torts, and workers' compensation
+He has taught courses in administrative Law, antitrust law civil procedure, communications, constitutional law, contracts, corporations, criminal law, criminal procedure, employment discrimination law, environmental law, health law and policy, legal history, labor law, property, real estate development and finance, jurisprudence, labor law, land use planning, patents, individual, estate and corporate taxation, Roman law, torts, water law, and workers' compensation.